by Nortal HQ, October 6, 2017

-Nortal is constantly preaching about the value created and efficiency increases when breaking down silos in processes.
-The same applies in HR and creating future jobs, says Nortal’s employer branding expert, Katrin Koha.
+Nortal is constantly preaching about the value created and efficiency increased when breaking down silos in processes.
+The same applies in HR and creating future jobs, says Nortal’s employer branding expert Katrin Koha.

 Nortal is big enough for employees to have substantial impact and do great things, but small enough so they don’t become lost or feel they don’t have a voice or impact within the company, Jarkko Enden, Lead Architect at Nortal loves to say when describing the company.